wlandau/workers/README.md

-# rsched
+# crew

-A platform-agnostic job scheduler for R
+Coordinate an R Ensemble of Workers